ehn-dcc-development/eu-dcc-business-rules/certlogic/certlogic-utils-js/README.md

 * Type system
 * etc.

-For more information: have a look at [the CertLogic roadmap](../ROADMAP.md).
+For more information: have a look at [the overall CertLogic roadmap](../ROADMAP.md), and the [package-specific roadmap](./ROADMAP.md).

 ## Licensing